Skip to main content

 info

-Read more on how validators submit attestations on intermediate finalized states
+Read more on how validators submit attestations on intermediate finalized states.

 Batches contain submission details for multiple project IDs with the following information per project: